 In the Advanced tab, you can enable the Truncate option to limit the amount of text displayed from a long text field.
 Enabling Allow users to expand/collapse allows the user to see or re-hide the truncated text.
 The look and feel of expand/collapse is controlled in the Styles and for text links the language is managed in the Localization object of the DataPage.

-If Advanced Reporting is available on your account plan, you can enable data grouping to group data by one or more fields and customize the Grouping display with the standard or collapsible option.
+If the Formulas and Calculations feature is available on your account plan, you can enable data grouping to group data by one or more fields and customize the Grouping display with the standard or collapsible option.
 See Data Grouping for further details.
 Grouping is only available on Tabular reports.